jfchoii/saints3/wiki/Absences.md

 ## Inactivity Policy
 After you have exceeded the inactivity period, you will be removed from the guild.

 Prior notice will not be given.
-You may however receive an invite from a sister guild.
+You may, however, receive an invite from a sister guild.

 If you have been removed from any guild, you are not restricted from re-applying to the same guild or to a sister guild.